-For the past seven years, Onsite ICF has been developing a machine that can quickly and inexpensively generate building components and can fit on the back of a pickup truck.
-This means that companies in less wealthy, rural regions of developing nations can build durable and inexpensive new homes onsite and using mostly locally sourced materials.
+For the past seven years, Onsite ICF has been developing a machine that can quickly and inexpensively generate building components and that can fit on the back of a pickup truck.
+This means that companies in less wealthy, rural regions of developing nations can build durable and inexpensive new homes onsite, using mostly locally sourced materials.

 The machine creates ICFs (insulated concrete forms) using a two-part polyurethane foam.
 Once the forms, or blocks, are generated, homes can be assembled quickly and with a minimum of additional building supplies.
 The finished homes are insulated, pest-repellant, and sturdy enough to withstand the most extreme weather.

 During July 2022, a pilot project in Kenya constructed a new school building (pictured below) at a cost that was about 25% less than the next best building method.
 In March 2023, Habitat for Humanity asked Onsite ICF to be their preferred contractor for all of Kenya, where they are projecting to build 90 houses between march and November 2023, using around 65,000 of the 100mm ICF blocks.

 The following conversation with Steve Ross, Onsite ICF Managing Director and engineer, and Drew Degentesh, Daedalus principal and engineer, explains the work they’ve done together developing the technology that will fulfill Onsite ICF’s mission.